KiandaBPM/docs/content/docs/platform/rules/workflow/_index.md

 typora-root-url: ..\..\..\..\..\static
 ---

-**Workflow** rules is one category of [rules](rules/Readme.md) used relating to user interactions with form components.
-Using Workflow rules will also allow you to change the flow of information within a process.
+**Workflow** rules is one category of [rules](/docs/platform/rules/) that relates to user interactions with form components.
+Using Workflow rules will allow you to change the flow of information within a process.
 For example in a simple Training Process that is made up of three forms by default, the **first form** in a process is the **current form**.

    ![Three form process example](/images/3-form-example.jpg)